trinodb/trino/presto-docs/src/main/sphinx/connector/mongodb.rst

 ``mongodb.seeds``
 ^^^^^^^^^^^^^^^^^

-Comma-separated list of ``hostname[:port]`` all mongod servers in the same replica set or a list of mongos servers in the same sharded cluster.
-If port is not specified, port 27017 will be used.
+Comma-separated list of ``hostname[:port]`` all MongoDB servers in the same replica set, or a list of MongoDB servers in the same sharded cluster.
+If a port is not specified, port 27017 will be used.

 This property is required; there is no default and at least one seed must be defined.

 ``mongodb.schema-collection``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As the MongoDB is a document database, there's no fixed schema information in the system.
-So a special collection in each MongoDB database should defines the schema of all tables.
+As MongoDB is a document database, there is no fixed schema information in the system.
+So a special collection in each MongoDB database should define the schema of all tables.
 Please refer the :ref:`table-definition-label` section for the details.

 At startup, this connector tries guessing fields' types, but it might not be correct for your collection.
 In that case, you need to modify it manually. ``CREATE TABLE`` and ``CREATE TABLE AS SELECT`` will create an entry for you.